Crashinfo_42-7924_EN

 Few crew members were arrested after using their parachute to reach the ground, others could flee with the help of the Resistance.
 However, the majority lost their lives and did not return home safely to their family and loved ones.

-This remembrance post will be unveiled on October 7, 2023
+This remembrance post was unveiled on October 7, 2023

 Location of this remembrance post